-Although much of their diets are made up of mammals, coyotes will use their habitats to ensure that they get the right nutrition.
+Although much of their diets are made up of mammals, coyotes will use their habitats to ensure they get the proper nutrition.
 Forests and woods are bountiful with small mammals, and the coyotes easily find these rodents.

 What Foods Do Coyotes Prefer?

 Coyotes are omnivores.
-Despite their overall omnivorous nature, they favor meat.
+Despite their general omnivorous nature, they favor meat.
 Little mammals make up a substantial portion of their diet.
-Coyotes will also occasionally prey on bigger, young mammals like calves and lambs.
+Coyotes occasionally prey on bigger, young mammals like calves and lambs.

-The dead bodies of other large animals are also a form of food to a coyote’s diet.
-These can be as large as a bison, moose, or an elk.
+The dead bodies of other large animals are also a form of food for a coyote’s diet.
+These can be as large as a bison, moose, or elk.
 Even though they can survive on carcasses, coyotes will prefer to opt for fresh meat rather than dead animals.

 The coyotes who roam the plains have a varied diet.
 Their diet consists of a lot more than just meat.
 Coyotes will feast on birds, lizards, snakes, rabbits, grass, fish, and bugs.

 Want more details on what coyotes eat?
 Find out here.